-A computer network connects together all your computers, plus other peripheral equipment like printers
+An IT network connects all your devices, plus other peripheral equipment such as printers

-To build a computer network you will need a range of physical equipment including the following pieces of network hardware:
+To build a network you will need a range of equipment including the following:

 - Cables and connectors.
 These link together the computers, printers, servers and other equipment on your network.

-- A router or switch.
-This manages network traffic, ensuring devices can communicate with each other.
+- A router.
+This manages network traffic, ensuring devices can communicate with each other via both wired and wireless connections, and provides internet connectivity.

 - An internet connection.
-This could be a simple broadband connection over a telephone line or a faster fibre connection.
+This could be a faster fibre connection or dedicated leased line.

 Network hardware building blocks